 Results

-A total of 25 particiapnts, seven males and 18 females, divided unequally over four sites, were included in this study.
+A total of 25 participants, seven males and 18 females, divided unequally over four sites, were included in this study.
+The sites were comprised of one University Teaching, two District General and one Specialist Orthopaedic Hospitals.
+All of the sites had specialist shoulder services with Consultant Physiotherapists who were competent in triaging and assessing upper-limb caseloads including shoulder instability.
 Participants were all physiotherapists, based in the UK and working in the public healthcare sector across the primary and secondary care settings.
-Years of experience (range 2 to 29 years) and levels of specialism (recently qualified to advanced clinical specialist) varied between and within groups.
+Years of experience (range 2 to 29 years) and levels of specialism (Consultant (n=6), Advanced (n=6), Specialist (n=12) and Rotational (n=1)) varied between and within groups.
+All participants had mixed caseloads which included shoulder instability patients apart from three therapists.
 Themes extracted from the data are listed in Box 1.

 Box 1.
 Themes extracted from the data